Guseyn/guseyn.com/static/md/posts/declarative-rest-api.md

 It's an `AsyncObject` that represents `CachedServingFilesEndpoint`.
 So, you can use its arguments as async objects.

-Let's see now how endpoints `CustomIndexEndpoint`, `CustomNotFoundEndpoint`, `SimpleResponseOnGETRequest`, `SimpleResponseOnPOSTRequest`, `CustomInternalServerErrorEndpoint` are implemented.
+Let's see now how `CustomIndexEndpoint`, `CustomNotFoundEndpoint`, `SimpleResponseOnGETRequest`, `SimpleResponseOnPOSTRequest` and `CustomInternalServerErrorEndpoint` are implemented.

 ```js
 class CustomIndexEndpoint extends IndexEndpoint {